 Reducing Pollution Runoff to Heal the Swift Run Creek

 Through this project, we are going to “slow the flow” of water that drains into Swift Run Creek after every rain event.
-By partnering with neighbors, the City of Ann Arbor, and Washtenaw County, the Huron River Watershed Council will bring ‘growing green’ methods to public and residential properties.
+By partnering with neighbors, the City of Ann Arbor, and Washtenaw County, the Huron River Watershed Council will bring ‘growing green’ methods to private properties.

 Keeping our Water Clean

 These innovative techniques will capture polluted stormwater before it enters the storm drains and pipes that send untreated water directly into the creek.
 By capturing the water before it enters the system, we will filter out pollution while protecting the creek from harmful erosion due to stormwater runoff.